emmakayroberts/FinalProject/README.md

 21Feb2023
 Aligned Data today part 2!
+ClustalW works to align DNA, RNA or protein sequences by aligning sequences pairwise and then combining them.
+ClustalW requires the formation of a guide tree which aids in ordering the pairwise alignments.
+ClustalW was chosen partially due to the inability to properly download TCoffee and MUSCLE, but also because ClustalW is known to be fast, accurate, consistent, and easy to use.
+ClustalW does have some limitations though such as fewer customization options and the tendency to create gaps in the alignment.
+It factors in several assumptions that must be taken into consideration.
+ClustalW assumes that: the sequences are homologous, evolutionary events occur independently at each site, positions in the alignment have the same evolutionary importance, and sequence’s similarities are proportional to their evolutionary distance.
+The ClustalW software also includes some user choices.
+The user can alter the scoring matrix or gap penalties, and the user can choose a single or multiple iteration method (Thompson, 2004), (Larkin 2007).

 aligned all .txt files from Desktop/FinalProject/Data (without "output" in their title) to align in the terminal:
     1. locate the working folder